Pablo Álvarez (Uruguayan footballer)

-Pablo Álvarez Menéndez (born 7 February 1985, in Montevideo) is a Uruguayan footballer.
-He plays as a right defender for Boston River.
+Pablo Álvarez Menéndez (born 7 February 1985) is a Uruguayan former professional footballer who played as a right-back.

 Club career

 Nacional

 Álvarez began his professional career playing with Club Nacional de Football in 2007.
 He played the Copa Libertadores where his team got to quarterfinals.
 Later he won the Liguilla 2007 tournament which qualified his team for the 2008 edition of the Copa Libertadores.

 Reggina

 His talent did not go unnoticed and he was signed by Reggina on a 4-year contract.
 He made his Serie A debut on 7 October 2007 against U.S. Città di Palermo.

 Wisła Kraków

 In July 2009 he was loaned out one season to the Polish giant club Wisła Kraków.
 He had an excellent campaign with his team getting to the second position in the 2009-2010 league.

 Panserraikos

 On 31 August 2010, Álvarez signed another loan deal but with the Greek club Panserraikos.